+This is our step-by-step guide on how to dehydrate okra.
+We’re dehydrating canned okra for today’s dehydration project.
+With canned okra, most of the hard work has already been done.
 The canned okra has already been mechanically sliced into dehydrator-sized pieces.
-There will be no need to process further, nor will there be any blanching required.
+There will be no need to process further, nor will any blanching be required.

 Okra is widely recognized as a vegetable, but since it has seeds, it’s a fruit!
 Fruits develop from the flower of the plant.